quantumjim/Quantum-information-course-Basel/README.md

 * **Exercise 9** [Implement Grover's algorithm](exercises/exercise_9.pdf).

-### Bonus exercises
+### Bonus exercise

-These won't be graded, but they will help you out.
+This won't be graded (unless you decide to do it for the final project), but you may still find it useful.

 * **Python and Qiskit on PewPews** Using a PewPew you can experiment with Python and Qiskit in a simple and fun environment.
 You can even try making a game!
 See the guide [here](https://nbviewer.jupyter.org/github/qiskit-community/MicroQiskit/blob/master/versions/MicroPython/tutorials/index.ipynb) to get started.
 You can either use a physical PewPew (handed out in lecture), or an emulator.